-In addition to a research agenda (The Origins of Musicality), Honing has published several books for the general public, including the English-language publications Music Cognition: The Basics and The Evolving Animal Orchestra.
-Honing's books and lectures are popular with a broad audience and are appreciated both inside and outside the scientific world.
+Honing has published over 250 scientific publications in journals ranging from Computer Music Journal, Topics in Cognitive Science and Cognition to PNAS, Philosophical Transactions B. and Animal Cognition.
+Next to a research agenda (The Origins of Musicality, The MIT Press), he has published several books for the general public, including the English-language publications Music Cognition: The Basics (Routledge) and The Evolving Animal Orchestra (The MIT Press).
+Henkjan Honing's books and lectures are popular with a broad audience and are appreciated both inside and outside the scientific world.

 In this course we survey different theories of the origins of music and language.